nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 The testimony of William Seawood shows the attitude of the soldiers.
 Seawood is thirty years old and has been a resident of East St. Louis seven years.
 He says:

 > Age, thirty years old, and have been a resident of East St. Louis seven years.
 I left my work at 2:30 P.M., went down Fifth Street to Walnut Avenue.
 I then went to a lunch stand, and as there was so much shooting I was afraid to leave.
 The mob came very close to the stand and I ran into an alley; there I found more of the rioters.
 I ran out of the alley between two buildings.
 I met a soldier who pointed a gun at me and told me to stop and throw up my hands.
 One of the men hit me on the back of my neck with his fist and another hit me across the head with a stick, and I also received a glance shot.
-One of the rioters also put a rope around my neck and said, "We will hang this one."
+One of the rioters also put a rope around my neck and said, "We will hang this one.

 ![](../../../Images/mesl_8.jpg)
 **At the Municipal Lodging House, St. Louis, Mo.**